sparkbox/craft/README.md

         LoadModule mpm_prefork_module lib/httpd/modules/mod_mpm_prefork.so

 **Note:** You may also need to comment out the `mpm_event_module` in order to get this to load.

+### Fields Not Saving

+If you run into a situation where you add a field inside the Craft CMS and it does not save (even though it appears to at first and there are no error messages) you may need to increase your PHP max-input-vars.

+To fix this, add this line to your .htaccess file:

+	php_value max_input_vars 5000

+Make sure this change also gets made on the server for any versions of your app that are using a shared .htaccess file.